 Lung nodules are masses of tissue in the lung which on a chest X-ray or computerized tomography (CT) scan appear as round, white shadows.
 Though lung nodules are quite common and most of them are noncancerous (benign), some nodules may be cancerous and it is extremely important to identify them early in their course, when they can still be effectively treated and cured.
 In addition, segmentation of lung tumors helps finding out how far they have spread (staging), their response to treatments as well as their progression in size and shape.

-Compared with hand-made nodule segmentation in the lung (performed by an expert), this automatic lung nodules segmentation method grants results which are very close to the (much slower) manual segmentation.
-It also enables our client to overcome the difficulty of tumors and healthy tissues appearing on the CT scan in a very similar range of intensity values and it allows a skilled expert to position the initial seed in such a way that the calculation of minimal energy for the segmentation of lung tumors will take only a few seconds.
+Compared with hand-made nodule segmentation in the lung (performed by an expert), this automatic lung nodules and tumors segmentation method grants results which are very close to the (much slower) manual segmentation.
+It also enables our client to overcome the difficulty of tumors and healthy tissues appearing on the CT scan in a very similar range of intensity values.
 You can read here about other projects led by RSIP Vision in the field of pulmonology.